DrThanosNT/Travelling-app---Easter-edition/README.md

-# Travelling-app---Easter-edition
-Travelling-app — Easter Edition
+## Travelling-app — Easter Edition
 PAPEI Travellers – A console-based travel management application with data storage, itineraries, sightseeing, and restaurant planning.

+Table of Contents
+About

+Getting Started

+Prerequisites

+Build and Run

+Features

+Built With

+License

 About
 PAPEI Travellers is a console application that allows users to organize their trips by creating an account and recording the following: